anoopt/spfx-simple-weather-forecast/README.md

 This webpart demonstrates functionality built on top of the webpart provided by Waldek - https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/jquery-cdn
 ![alt tag](https://cloud.githubusercontent.com/assets/9694225/19053382/9e821f64-89b2-11e6-8054-d9c52518aa9c.gif)
 This webpart provides current weather and forecast upto 5 days of:
-- A pre-configured location from a list (Bangalore)
+- A pre-configured location from a list
-- A location specified in the webpart property (New York)
+- A location specified in the webpart property
 - Location picked form current user's user profile.

+### Pre-reqs
+The webpart picks pre configured locations present in "Location" list.
+So a list named "Location" - with only one column - "Title" has to be created and a couple of values have to be added.

+### Credits
+Thanks to Waldek for his [brilliant blogs] on SPFx webparts and thanks to Chris O'Brien for this [wonderful blog] on dynamically populating dropdown options
 ### Building the code

 ```bash